I am a Mdewakanton Dakota rights activist with several

 and Sissetons.
 Santee or Isanti refers to the Knife Lake

-and Mille Lacs Lake people of the "Sioux" or Dakota nation.
+and Mille Lacs Lake people of the Dakota nation.

-The Mdewakanton are considered in the oral tradition, one of the most ancient divisions of the Dakota
+The Mdewakanton are considered in the oral tradition, one of the most ancient divisions of the Oceti Sakowin.

-Ocetisakowin 'Seven Council Fires'.
-In time, the Dakota Nation divided into three groups, the Dakota,
+In time, the original Dakota people divided into three groups - the Dakota, Lakota and Dakota, each moving

 On the Kathio